AusBoone/Melody-Generator/docs/README_ALGORITHM.md

 ### ONNX Export and Quantization

-The helper :func:`melody_generator.sequence_model.export_onnx` exports an LSTM to ONNX format.
-Tools such as ``onnxruntime`` can then apply dynamic quantisation, reducing the model to 8‑bit weights for fast CPU inference.
+The helper :func:`melody_generator.sequence_model.export_onnx` exports an LSTM to ONNX format. :func:`melody_generator.sequence_model.quantize_onnx_model` invokes ``onnxruntime.quantization.quantize_dynamic`` to produce an 8‑bit model for CPU inference.
 The exported model expects a sequence of scale‑degree indices and outputs logits for the next degree, mirroring ``SequenceModel.predict_logits``.